CreativeCodingLab/NeuroCave/README.md

 compatible with the Oculus Rift headset and the Oculus Touch input accessory for nodal selection.

-# Network Neuroscience article
+# Network Neuroscience article and video documentation

-An article introducing NeuroCave has been acccepted to Network Neuroscience, available [here](https://doi.org/10.1162/NETN_a_00044).

-# Video documentation

-A short video presentation introducing the main features of NeuroCave can be found [here](https://dl.dropboxusercontent.com/u/571874/NeuroCave_VIS_2017.mp4).
+An article introducing NeuroCave— "NeuroCave: A Web-based Immersive Visualization Platform for Exploring Connectome Datasets"— has been acccepted to Network Neuroscience, available [here](https://doi.org/10.1162/NETN_a_00044).
+A short video presentation introducing the main features of NeuroCave can be found
+[here](https://dl.dropboxusercontent.com/u/571874/NeuroCave_VIS_2017.mp4).

-# How to use it
+# How to use NeuroCave

 The NeuroCave software is accessible [online](https://creativecodinglab.github.io/NeuroCave/).
 There is no need of installation since it is a web-based application.
 Users can upload and visualize their own data by pointed to a folder